sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 With Irish music and dance woven throughout, *The Pirate Queen* asks how far you would go to protect what you love and explores what it is to be trapped by society’s beliefs about gender, culture and tradition.

-This is the second time Sedos has had an opportunity to tour a show to the [Minack Theatre](https://minack.com/) in Porthcurno, Cornwall.
-The Minack is one of the most beautiful open-air theatres in the world and we’ll be looking for a big, diverse cast to share this exciting experience.
-Audition dates are below.
+This is the second time Sedos has had an opportunity to tour a show to the beautiful, open-air [Minack Theatre](https://minack.com/) in Porthcurno, Cornwall.

 **AUDITION FOR *THE PIRATE QUEEN***